 Agency Sees Increases in Overall Satisfaction, Leadership, Veterans, Diversity

 ALEXANDRIA, Va.
 (Dec.
-9, 2015) – The National Credit Union Administration showed improvement in several key areas of employee satisfaction in the Partnership for Public Service’s 2015 “Best Places to Work” report (opens new window).
+9, 2015) – The National Credit Union Administration showed improvement in several key areas of employee satisfaction in the Partnership for Public Service’s 2015 “Best Places to Work” report (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .

 “Maintaining a work environment that motivates employees to do their best is one of my top priorities,” NCUA Board Chairman Debbie Matz said.
 “When people believe in their mission, their leadership and the importance of their work, that promotes loyalty, encourages innovation and results in better service, in this case, to credit unions and their members.
 The increase in overall employee satisfaction this year reflects our ongoing commitment to making this agency an employer of choice.”